 It was a wondrous night for me – Mum was a very old-fashioned Yankee, obvious emotion was not generally allowed; but that night I received a big, warm hug. (for years I wondered if she had thought the Russians – or the Aliens – had “got” me! -grin – she was that scared.)

 A Spot of Trouble

 Vermont’s Lt.
 Gov. John Daley was eating dinner by candlelight when the phone rang.
-Daley was in charge as Gov. John Hoff was in Europe.
+Daley was in charge as Gov. Phil Hoff was in Europe.
 At the other end of the line was President Johnson, telling Daley to let him know if he needed any help.

 Throughout New England, people generally stayed calm, with some exceptions.
 A few incidents of looting were reported in Springfield, Mass., and the inmates in the maximum security section of the Walpole State Prison rioted for three hours.
 They rampaged throughout the building, smashing windows and tearing up everything they could get their hands on.
 State troopers quelled the riot with tear gas, and the next day the inmates had to mop up the mess.

 Massachusetts Gov. John Volpe called out the National Guard, but the guardsmen did little patrolling.
 In Providence, Mayor Joseph Doorley considering sealing off the city to incoming traffic.
 He decided against it, but wondered, “How the hell could something like this happen in this day and age?”